sparkflows/sparkflows-docs/docs/aws/s3-integration.rst

-S3 Browser
+S3 Integration
 ==========

-Fire Insights allows browsing the files in S3.
+Fire Insights allows you to access your files on S3.

 Configue AWS access key and password
 -----------------------------------